 Data race and critical section

-In the context of threads using shared data, you often hear the expressions race condition and critical section.
-But, what's that?
+In threads using shared data, you often hear the expressions race condition and critical section.
+But what’s that?

 - Data Race

 - A data race is a state, in which at least two threads access shared data at the same time, and at least one of the threads is a writer.

 - A critical section is a section of the code, which not more than one thread should access at any point in time.

 In case the program has a race condition, the program behavior is undefined.
 To say it differently, anything can happen.